 LSU football coach Ed Orgeron bought a house in Baton Rouge, La., on Tuesday, according to various media reports.
-He had been living in Mandeville, north of New Orleans across Lake Pontchartrain, for the past couple of years, but apparently felt it was time to move his family into Baton Rouge full-time.
+He had been living in Mandeville, north of New Orleans across Lake Pontchartrain, for the last couple of years, but apparently thought it was time to move his family into Baton Rouge full time.

-Reports say Orgeron is moving into the University Club neighborhood.
+Orgeron reportedly is moving into the University Club neighborhood.
 So if you live near there, congrats, you have a famous new neighbor.
 If not, this news is kind of insignificant.
 Sorry.

 In LSU basketball news

 The LSU basketball team lost to Alabama 80-65 on Tuesday night, dropping a game against the Crimson Tide for the second time this season.
-LSU trimmed Alabama’s lead to 45-44 early in the second half and set up a play to take a lead in the low post, but senior forward Duop Reath’s dunk attempt rimmed out.
+LSU trimmed Alabama’s lead to 45-44 early in the second half and set up a play in the low post to take a lead, but senior forward Duop Reath’s dunk attempt rimmed out.
 Alabama promptly turned that miss into a 26-3 run to create an insurmountable lead.

-The Tigers return to action on Saturday with a home matchup versus red-hot Missouri, winners of five straight games.
+The Tigers return to action on Saturday with a home matchup versus red-hot Missouri, winner of five consecutive games.
 Action is scheduled to begin at 1 p.m.
 CT and will be televised on ESPN2.